 I don’t think that my daydreams are unique.
 I think that, many Americans dream like horses and buffalo.
-It is as if we can stand in their skins, stare with their beguiling dark eyes, and let the rare prairie rains drip benignly from our sturdy coats.
+It is as if we can stand in their skins, stare with their beguiling dark eyes, and let the prairie snow fall benignly from our sturdy coats.
 We imagine ourselves as country boys or strong, young women with long smooth muscles – solid bodies, and steady hands.
 We feel a kind of innocence, tempered with confidence and power.
-There is the thousand-yard stare of wisdom, patients, and endurance.
-When we dream like horses and buffalo we can imagine ourselves as the center of the world.
+There is the thousand-yard stare of wisdom, patience, and endurance.
+When we dream like horses and buffalo, we can imagine ourselves as the center of the world.

 Yet the horse stands a little taller than the buffalo and there is something sad about the buffalo.
 They have long been misunderstood, exploited, commoditized, mystified, and abused.
 Even their identity has been hijacked by a succession of cultures.
 They are the animal with two names, buffalo and bison.
 The first name stems from the confusion of the Europeans who landed their puny boats on the eastern shore of America.
 Those crude men thought they were on a different continent and that the large, shaggy animals they found were a variant of the water buffalo they knew from Asia or the Cape buffalo they had heard of in Africa.
 It was centuries later that stuffy European taxonomists decided that the American bovine was a unique species and named it Bison.
 A better name might be Tatanka, the name given by the nomadic natives of the Great Plains that, at least for a time, knew the buffalo best.
 It is a word that embodies not only the animal but also the habitat and the spirit of the animal.
 There is nothing erroneous or taxonomical about the name Tatanka.